JOiiNT-LAB/abb_wrapper/README.md

 * RobotWare version `7.2` or higher (lower versions are incompatible due to changes in the EGM communication protocol).
 * A license for the RobotWare option *Externally Guided Motion* (`3124-1`).
-* StateMachine 2.0 RobotWare Add-In
+* StateMachine 2.0 RobotWare Add-In (soon on the RobotApps)

 After the creation of the system just configure robot to accept external communication both for EGM and Web Services.